ManticoreGamesInc/platform-documentation/src/wip_docs/lightLuaTutorial.md

     A light should have spawned every other time you interacted with the switch, instead of every time.
 The light is only spawning when we toggle `isLightOn` to `false`.
 Progress!

 5. The next step is to tell the script to turn the switch downwards when the light is off.
-Under our `game:SpawnAsset` function and between `end`, type:
+Under our `World.SpawnAsset` function and between `end`, type:

     ```lua
     else